oxfordcontrol/Clarabel.rs/README.md

 maybe _offset_diagonal_KKT should be a method on a sparse matrix, rather than something implemented with the KKT solver code.
 Could also add something like _assign_diagonal_KKT.

 SupportedCones is really part of the default implementation's API, and not really part of the Cone trait that defines all of the required behaviours.
 These should be separated I think.

+I want to remove trait bounds on struct definitions, but I can't do so completely because of this:
+    struct Settings<T: FloatT>
+Settings must have FloatT as a bound so that Builder will work.
+But then I must impose the same trait bound and everyhing that includes Settings as a field (and so on, recursively down).
+This is a problem specifically with the KKTSolver that takes a copied Settings as an argument, which means that things like the QDLDL solver and associated sctructures are also getting this trait bound.

+Maybe the Settings in the KKTSolver should be a borrow with a lifetime, but I don't know how to implement this.

 Julia compat updates:
 ---------------------